-Dropshipping can be a cheap and relatively easy way to get into business.
+Dropshipping can be a cheap and relatively easy way to start a business in the UK.
 It’s a retail sales model where you make the sale and the manufacturer or supplier mails out the goods directly to the customer.

 You don’t hold stock and your overheads are low.
 But on the flip side, profit margins can be tight and you have little control over presentation and delivery.
 Drop shippers often work with multiple suppliers so it can also be complicated to manage all of those relationships and the bureaucracy around importing and shipping from different countries.